Strayed (2003 film): Production

-Strayed (Les Égarés), Téchiné’s fifteenth film, was a commissioned project.
+Strayed (Les Égarés), Téchiné's fifteenth film, was a commissioned project.
 Jean Ramsay Levi of FIT productions had the idea to make a film from Gilles Perrault's short novel The Boy With Grey Eyes (Le Garçon aux yeux gris) published in 2001.
 It is Téchiné's first literary adaptation.
 The script was written by Téchiné with his longtime collaborator Gilles Taurand.

 There are some notable differences between the film and the novel.
 In the book Odile belongs to the upper class while in the movie she is a school teacher.
 The father is dead, unlike in the novel.
 Téchiné and Taurand made an emphasis in the period in the house and made its owners Jewish musicians.
 In Perrault's narration the soldiers are threatening brutes and Odile is rescued to be raped by Yvan.
 The soldiers in the film are a pair basically just trying to make their way home from the war.
 Perrault's story was in many respects autobiographical, based on his own memories of the exodus from Paris in June 1940 when he, age nine, like Philippe in the film, had to escape to the south with his mother and his younger sister.

+Filming took place in the Tarn department, including in the villages of Sorèze and Arfons, as well as in the Lacaune Mountains near Murat-sur-Vèbre.